Andrehatlo/andrehatlo.github.io/_posts/2019-01-11-typescript-summery.md

 * access modifiers
 * null checking

-This resembles languages like Go or C, so if you've coded these languages you already know how this works.
+It resembles languages like Go or C, so if you've coded these languages you already know how this works.
 Unike dynamic languages like Python or Ruby, this is all new.

 The type system allows adding types to: